MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/environment-planning.md

 ## Additional environments

 Additional environments can be purchased as add-ons, or they can be deployed as cloud-hosted environments.
-The following illustration shows a *sample* overview of standard and additional environments, based on the complexity of the Finance and Operations implementation.
+The following illustration shows a *sample* overview of standard and additional environments, based on the complexity of the implementation.

 ![Environment purpose and complexity](./media/environment-planning-2-purpose-complexity-matrix.png)